bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 When the dynamic table is in use, a QPACK decoder may encounter an encoded field section that references a dynamic table entry that it has not yet received, because QUIC does not guarantee order between data on different streams.
 In this case, the stream is considered "blocked" as described in {{Section 2.1.2 of QPACK}}.
-As above, the HTTP/3 setting is replicated in SIP/3 in the form of the SETTINGS_QPACK_BLOCKED_STREAMS parameter sent by the decoder, which controls the number of streams that are allowed to be "blocked" by pending dynamic table updates.
-Blocked streams can be avoided by sending Huffman-encoded literals.
+The SETTINGS_QPACK_BLOCKED_STREAMS parameter, set by the recipient, determines the maximum number of streams that are allowed to be "blocked" by pending dynamic table updates.
 If a decoder encounters more blocked streams than it promised to support, it MUST treat this as a connection error of type SIP3_HEADER_DECOMPRESSION_FAILED.

-The abbreviated forms of SIP header fields described in {{Section 7.3.3 of SIP2.0}} MUST NOT be used with SIP/3.

-SIP/3 endpoints MUST NOT use the `CSeq` header field (see {{Section 20.16 of SIP2.0}}).
-The correct order of requests are instead inferred by the QUIC stream identifier as described in {{stream-mapping}}.
-Intermediaries that convert and forward SIP/3 messages as earlier versions of SIP are responsible for defining the value carried in the `CSeq` header field for those messages, and the mapping of those values back to the requisite SIP/3 request stream.
+Stream blocking can be avoided by sending Huffman-encoded literals instead of updating the QPACK dynamic table.

+### SIP Control Data

+SIP/3 employs a series of pseudo-header fields where the field name begins with the `:` character (ASCII 0x3a).
+These pseudo-header fields convey message control data, which replaces the `Request-Line` described in
+{{Section 7.1 of SIP2.0}}.

+Pseudo-header fields are not SIP header fields.
+Endpoints MUST NOT generate pseudo-header fields other than those defined in this document.
+However, an extension could negotiate a modification of this restriction; see {{extensions}}.

+Pseudo-header fields are only valid in the context in which they are defined.
+Pseudo-header fields defined for requests MUST NOT appear in responses; pseudo-header fields defined for responses MUST NOT appear in requests.
+Pseudo-header fields MUST NOT appear in trailer sections.
+Endpoints MUST treat a request or response that contains undefined or invalid pseudo-header fields as malformed.

+All pseudo-header fields MUST appear in the header section before regular header fields.
+Any request or response that contains a pseudo-header field that appears in a header section after a regular header field MUST be treated as malformed.

+#### Request Pseudo-header fields

+The following pseudo-header fields are defined for requests:

+* ":method": Contains the SIP method.
+See {{methods}} to understand SIP/3-specific usages of SIP methods.

+* ":request-uri": Contains the SIPS URI as described in {{Section 19.1 of SIP2.0}}.

+All SIP/3 requests MUST include exactly one value for the `:method` and `:request-uri` pseudo-header fields.
+The `SIP-Version` element of the `Request-Line` structure in {{Section 7.1 of SIP2.0}} is omitted, as the SIP version is given by the negotiated ALPN version string as described in {{quic-transport}}, and as such all SIP/3 requests implicitly have a protocol version of "3.0".

+A SIP request that omits any mandatory pseudo-header fields or contains invalid values for those pseudo-header fields is malformed.

+#### Response Pseudo-header fields

+For responses, a single ":status" pseudo-header field is defined that carries the SIP status code, see
+{{Section 7.2 of SIP2.0}}.

+All SIP/3 responses MUST include exactly one value for the ":status" pseudo-header field.
+The `SIP-Version` and `Reason-Phrase` elements of the `Status-Line` structure in {{Section 7.2 of SIP2.0}} are omitted.
+The SIP version is given by the negotiated ALPN version string as described in {{quic-transport}} and, as such, all SIP/3 responses implicitly have a protocol version of "3.0".
+If it is required, for example to provide a human readable string of a received status code, the `Reason-Phrase` can be inferred from the list of reason phrases accompanying the status codes listed in {{Section 21 of SIP2.0}}.

 ### Contact Header Field Version Extension {#contact-extension}